Cry Me a River (Justin Timberlake song): Release and response

 "Cry Me a River" was released as the second single from Justified.
 Jive Records serviced the song to contemporary and rhythmic radio in the United States on November 25, 2002.
 On December 23, three remixes were released as a 12-inch single in Canada and France.
 On January 5, 2003, the song was sent to urban contemporary radio stations in the US.
 It was released as a CD single in Germany on January 23.
 The single contains the album version of the song and the remixes on its 12-inch single release.
 A CD single, which included Johnny Fiasco's remix of the song and two additional remixes of "Like I Love You", was released on February 3 and 6 in the United Kingdom and Canada, respectively.
 "Cry Me a River" was released as a CD single in the US on February 18.
 The single features the album version of the song, its instrumental and four remixes.

 Following its release, there was media speculation that Spears had written a song as a response to "Cry Me a River"; she denied the rumors, explaining, "You know, it's funny.
 I read that I wrote this song and I wrote these lyrics and that's not my style.
 I would never do that."
 Annet Artani, who co-wrote Spears' 2003 song "Everytime", stated that the song was written as a response to "Cry Me a River".
 When asked during an interview with Diane Sawyer on PrimeTime in 2003, if "Everytime" was about Timberlake, Spears responded, "I'll let the song speak for itself."

 Composition and lyrical interpretation

-"Cry Me a River" is a pop and R&B song with an instrumentation that features clavinet, guitars, beatboxing, synthesizers, Arabian-inspired riffs and Gregorian chants.
+"Cry Me a River" is a pop and R&B song with instrumentation that features clavinet, guitars, beatboxing, synthesizers, Arabian-inspired riffs and Gregorian chants.
 The instruments are arranged into what critics described as a graceful and mysterious melody.
 Jane Stevenson of Jam! said the single combines gospel and opera.
 Tyler Martin of Stylus Magazine enjoyed the way that the song unconventionally mixed a range of experimental sounds.
 According to Martin, the wave synth affects the real strings to create an unusual dissonance.
 The song's chorus devolves into a choral reading in which Timberlake pleads over the group.
 "Cry Me a River" finishes with a Timbaland vocal sample heard during the chorus.